 THE OFFICE is open from Monday for all enquiries and Mass intentions.

-REQUIEM MASS FOR BERNARD MAYERS will be celebrated this Friday 12th April, 10am in Sacred Heart and Saint Peter’s church.

-WEEKLY PRAYER MEETING – Every Friday, 7pm in St Hilda’s with Holy Rosary, prayer for priests, Adoration of the Blessed Sacrament, praise and worship, scripture reading and reflection.
-ALL ARE WELCOME.

-THE “WAY OF THE CROSS” is planned for Good Friday starting from Saint Aidan’s at 1.30pm and walking to Saint Hilda's, reaching there by 3pm to participate in the 3pm Good Friday services.
+THE “WAY OF THE CROSS” is planned for Good Friday, starting from Saint Aidan’s at 1.30pm and walking to Saint Hilda's, reaching there by 3pm to participate in the 3pm Good Friday services.

-APF/MISSIO RED BOXES need to be brought to church to be emptied on the 7th or 14th of April.
-Please give them to (St Aidan’s) Jacqueline Keane 07775623132; (St Hilda’s) Sheila Hartigan.
-0161 902 9188.
+APF/MISSIO RED BOXES need to be brought to church to be emptied today or 14th of April.
+Please give them to (St Aidan’s) Jacqueline Keane 07775623132; (St Hilda’s) Sheila Hartigan 0161 902 9188.
 Please make sure names are on the boxes; thank you.

 JESUS' MEALS LENTEN NIGHT VIGIL Friday 12th April, St Hilda's Northenden.
-Teaching on Lent at 6pm followed by Stations of the Cross & prayer group with Adoration of the Blessed Sacrament and healing prayers led by Fr Isidore Madueke.
+Teaching on Lent at 6pm followed by Stations of the Cross & prayer group with Adoration of the Blessed Sacrament and healing prayers, led by Fr Isidore Madueke.
 ALL ARE WELCOME.

-ST AIDAN’S SCHOOL NURSERY has places for 3 and 4 year olds to commence September 2019.
-Please contact the school to arrange one.
+ST AIDAN’S SCHOOL NURSERY has places for 3 and 4 year olds, commencing September 2019.
+Please contact the school to arrange a place.

 OUR LADY QUEEN OF PEACE COMMUNITIES

 FR KEITH BRIGHAM.
 Please remember Fr.
 Keith in your prayers.
 Many of you will remember him from his time resident at St Anthony’ s and for his work as the hospital chaplain.
 His 5th anniversary [4th April] was remembered at St Anthony’s Mass.

+ST ELIZABETH’S MINI-VINNIES are holding a “hunger” lunch in school next Friday 12th April from 12:30pm.

 ST ELIZABETH’S SVP – collection next Sunday 14th April.